prpole/prpoleold.github.io/_posts/2016-10-12-semantic-analysis-of-one-million-gamergate-tweets.md

 Studies of Online Harrassment
 ----------------------------

-Andy Baio's "72 Hours of \#GamerGate" [-@baio_72_2014] collects and analyzes the statistics of three days' worth of tweets using the "\#GamerGate" hashtag and the associated users.
+Andy Baio's "72 Hours of &#35;GamerGate" (2014) collects and analyzes the statistics of three days' &  worth of tweets using the "&#35;GamerGate" hashtag and the associated users.
 He finds that ~69% of the tweets are retweets, which is reflected in my dataset.
-He also found that many of the accounts responsible have a very low "age," pointing out that "[r]oughly 25% of all Gamergate activity is coming from accounts created in the last two months [as of October 2014]" while the average account age for a general sample has a more even distribution [@baio_72_2014].
-Significantly, the \#GamerGate hashtag is used ten times more frequently by pro-Gamergate users than anti-Gamergate users, meaning that findings using his hashtag disproportionately describe the pro-Gamergate side of the debate.
+He also found that many of the accounts responsible have a very low "age," pointing out that "[r]oughly 25% of all Gamergate activity is coming from accounts created in the last two months [as of October 2014]" while the average account age for a general sample has a more even distribution (Baio 2014).
+Significantly, the \&#35;GamerGate hashtag is used ten times more frequently by pro-Gamergate users than anti-Gamergate users, meaning that findings using his hashtag disproportionately describe the pro-Gamergate side of the debate.

 Taylor Wofford and Newsweek's "Is Gamergate about Media Ethics or Harassing Women?
-Harrassment, the Data Shows" [-@wofford_is_2014] uses sentiment analysis performed by the company BrandWatch to analyze a corpus of tweets representing the hashtag from September 1, 2014 to October 23, 2014.
+Harrassment, the Data Shows" (2014) uses sentiment analysis performed by the company BrandWatch to analyze a corpus of tweets representing the hashtag from September 1, 2014 to October 23, 2014.
 They found that a female game developer (Zoe Quinn) was mentioned in fourteen times as many tweets as a male game journalist (Nathan Grayson) despite both facing the same accusation.
 The same trend was found when comparing male and female journalists (Stephen Totilo and Leigh Alexander) writing in similar contexts.
 Although tweets directed at Grayson and Totilo were classified as more negative than those directed at Quinn, Alexander, and others, a greater number of negative tweets were found to be directed at the female users studied.
 The quantity of negative sentiment, then, taking into account the relative volume of tweets, was found to be greater in the tweets received by the female users studied.

-Pete Burnap and Matthew L. Williams analyze the proliferation of hate speech following triggering events in "Cyber Hate Speech on Twitter: An Application of Machine Classification and Statistical Modeling for Policy and Decision Making" [@burnap_cyber_2015].
+Pete Burnap and Matthew L. Williams analyze the proliferation of hate speech following triggering events in "Cyber Hate Speech on Twitter: An Application of Machine Classification and Statistical Modeling for Policy and Decision Making" (Burnap and Williams 2015).
 The authors demonstrate the applicability of machine learning to social media contexts in which hate speech is present, using syntactical pattern recognition and a human-tagged training corpus.

 Previous Applications of Roget's Categories for Semantic Analysis
 -----------------------------------------------------------------

-I was introduced to Roget's category hierarchy as a methodology at a talk by Simon DeDeo on [@klingenstein_civilizing_2014], which uses these categories and latent Dirichlet allocation to map the "civilizing" trend in verdicts from London's Old Bailey legal archive.
+I was introduced to Roget's category hierarchy as a methodology at a talk by Simon DeDeo on (see Klingenstein et al. 2014), which uses these categories and latent Dirichlet allocation to map the "civilizing" trend in verdicts from London's Old Bailey legal archive.
 This study uses Roget's categories to "coarse grain" the language of trial transcripts, studying the shifting logic according to which crimes are classified as violent or non-violent.
-Latent Dirichlet allocation has been an effective method of topic modeling in other semantic studies of social media content as well, e.g. [@grant_online_2011].
+Latent Dirichlet allocation has been an effective method of topic modeling in other semantic studies of social media content as well, e.g. (Grant et al. 2011).
 I adopted their method of coarse-graining as well as adapting the method into an open-source tool for this study.

-Jarmasz and Spakowicz [-@jarmasz_rogets_2012] and McHale [-@mchale_comparison_1998] have both demonstrated Roget-based methods' ability to detect word similarity comparable to human users.
+Jarmasz and Spakowicz (2012) and McHale (1998) have both demonstrated Roget-based methods' ability to detect word similarity comparable to human users.
 The latter also finds that the method compares favorably with WordNet, a similar tool.
-Stan Spakowicz has done extensive additional studies of using Roget's thesaurus as a natural language processing tool, including an exploration of automatic updating [@kennedy_evaluation_2014].
+Stan Spakowicz has done extensive additional studies of using Roget's thesaurus as a natural language processing tool, including an exploration of automatic updating (Kennedy and Spakowicz 2014).

 Methodology